 First study the shop window filled with cello-taped press reviews of À l’Etoile d’Or.
 Amongst porcelaine cups and a chocolate pot (moussoir) are historical chocolate quotations from famous personalities to today’s researchers and doctors.
 It’s all fascinating.

 This question has us gravitating towards the alluring advice pinned by Denise in the window.

 “Chocolate is an aphrodisiac; women with a weakness for a daily dose of the black square (of chocolate) have a more and satisfying sex life.”

 All of a sudden, already in full swing, Paris’s Golden Star of Chocolate, Denise Acabo, comes flying outside the door to welcome us inside.
+My French friends are in awe before even going in.
 She looks ready to dance a Scottish Ceilidh in an extra-long kilt or plaided skirt with cleverly comfy shoes.
-As David Lebovitz aptly puts it in his “Great Book of Chocolate“:
+As David Lebovitz aptly puts it in his Great Book of Chocolate:

 “The sign on the door should read ‘Beware of flying pigtails”.